-Master of Arts Degree in Applied Mathematics
+Master of Science Degree in Computational Applied Mathematics

 Mathematics is a universal language.
 Applied mathematics combines the beauty and function of mathematics to help us understand and improve the world around us.
 Since mathematics is universal, it can be applied anywhere.
 This is a particularly exciting aspect of applied mathematics.
 Applied mathematicians help to design satellites, explain how our mind works and improve MRI machines.
 Applied mathematics allows one to find patterns that are common to many disciplines with a unifying mathematical structure.
 A problem in neuroscience sometimes has the same mathematical structure as doing an internet search!
 Applied mathematics allows one to make that connection.

-The Department of Mathematics at California State University, Fullerton offers a graduate program in applied mathematics leading to the Master of Arts Degree.
+The Department of Mathematics at California State University, Fullerton offers a graduate program in computational applied mathematics leading to the Master of Science Degree.
 The program is intended for individuals who are seeking or who currently hold positions that involve mathematical or quantitative applications.
 It was developed in consultation with mathematicians and scientists in the local industrial community.
 The coursework emphasizes modern applied mathematics, modeling, and computation.
-Every class involves the use of modern interactive software for numerical computation and simulation modeling, including MATLAB and R. Graduates have gone on into successful careers in industry and in teaching at the college level.
+Every class involves the use of modern interactive software for numerical computation and simulation modeling, including MATLAB, Python, and R. Graduates have gone on into successful careers in industry and in teaching at the college level.
 Several have also obtained advanced degrees in Mathematics, Engineering, and Science.

-The program must start in the fall semester and can be completed in two academic years, including a summer in between.
-All required courses are offered sequentially during the evening with six units per semester.
-Students seeking admission to the program must have a bachelor's degree in mathematics or related area from an accredited college or university with an overall GPA of at least 2.5 and a GPA of 3.0 or higher in all upper division mathematics courses, or a combination of previous course work and work experience approved by the graduate committee of the Mathematics Department.
-Financial aid, including teaching/research assistantships and out-of-state tuition fee waiver, is available.
+- Overall GPA of at least 2.5 and a GPA of 3.0 or higher in all upper division mathematics courses, or a combination of previous course work and work experience approved by the graduate committee of the Mathematics Department.

 - International students should visit this International Admissions Office for additional information and requirements.

 Fall Semester (first year)